meetjn/Web-Dev-Notes/README.md

 -> The client refers to the browser on a user’s device that sends a request to a server for your application code.
 It then turns the response it receives from the server into an    interface the user can interact with.

--> The server refers to the computer in a data center that stores your application code, receives requests from a client, does some computation, and sends back an appropriate      response.
+-> The server refers to the computer in a data centre that stores your application code, receives requests from a client, does some computation, and sends back an appropriate      response.

 4.1.2) Network Boundary